 According to the PEW Research Center, 30% of adults online worry about the effectiveness of their passwords, and 25% use passwords that they know aren’t as secure as they could be.
 It comes as no surprise then that two-thirds of Americans have experienced some form of data theft in their lives.
 14% of those surveyed admitted that individuals had stolen their data and used it to open lines of credit or take out loans in their name.

 Why Your Business Should be Worried

-More recently, the city of Baltimore was hit by a cyber attack that is stunting real estate business operations in the city, since settlement deals cannot be finalized without city services.
+More recently, the city of Baltimore was hit by a cyberattack that is stunting real estate business operations in the city, since settlement deals cannot be finalized without city services.

 As of May 14th, 2019 multiple real estate CEOs were cited as saying they had no idea when they could expect to close on the various settlement deals that had scheduled for the next several weeks.

-Reports do not say how much the hackers want in exchange for Baltimore’s files and system access, but in 2017 security experts estimated that hackers have made over 1 billion dollars using phishing, keyloggers, and third-party breaches.
+Reports do not say how much the hackers want in exchange for Baltimore’s files and system access, but in 2017 security experts estimated that hackers had made over 1 billion dollars using phishing, keyloggers, and third-party breaches.
 The financial loss to Baltimore, regardless of whether or not they choose to pay, is already significant.

 How Hackers Get Passwords, and How to Stop Them

 In 2017, Google published research conducted in partnership with the University of California at Berkeley that illustrates how hackers collect passwords and sell them on the black market.
 The three methods used for stealing passwords were phishing, keyloggers, and third-party breaches.